omnicolor/foodie/README.md

 composer install
 ./artisan migrate
 ```
-Since this project only uses a small amount of data and doesn't have much in the way of complicated queries or concurrency, it uses SQLite3 for its local database.
+Since this project requires geospatial calculations, it needs a database with those extensions, like MySQL.

 ## Loading data
 Ingesting data is done via an Artisan command: